pxt3155/PearlThakkar_MushroomClassification/README.md

 ---

 ## Files
-- `Pearl Thakkar - Mushroom Classification.ipynb` → full notebook with all code and outputs
+- `Pearl Thakkar - Mushroom Classification.ipynb` : detailed notebook with all code and outputs